-iNPUT-ACE is pleased to announce the new Video Literacy Course!
+iNPUT-ACE is pleased to announce a new course for promoting Video Literacy!

 Video evidence is becoming more prominent than ever before – it is involved in 85% of all cases and it’s frequently featured in the news.